AkkarinForest/Haskell-Workshop/intro-2/README.md

 ## Custom Types

 `Char`, `String`, `Maybe` and company are all cool types.
 However, sometimes we need to create our own.
-In Haskell, one way to achieve that, is by using the `data` keyword.
+In Haskell, one way to achieve that is by using the `data` keyword.
 For example, `Bool` could be defined as follows:

 ```haskell
 data Bool = True | False